JMBKoch/ResearchReport/README.md

 - The model and all other study parameters (e.g. number of iterations) are specified in `.R/parameters.R`.
 Note that if the model is adjusted, the code in `./stan` needs to be adjusted accordingly as well.

-`./R/functions` contains all functions that are used in `.R/main.R`.
+- `./R/functions` contains all functions that are used in `.R/main.R`.

-`./data` contains the raw datasets that were simulated based on the population conditions.
+- `./data` contains the raw datasets that were simulated based on the population conditions.
 It will be simulated and saved again when running `.R/main.R`.

-`.Rmd/` contains all manusicripts, the most important one being `.Rmd/thesis/thesis.Rmd`.
+- `.Rmd/` contains all manuscripts, the most important one being `.Rmd/thesis/thesis.Rmd`.

 (c) J.M.B.
 Koch, 2022